Return the favour: South Korea looks to U.S. for COVID-19 vaccine aid | Health

-South Korea's foreign minister said on Wednesday he hopes the United States will help Seoul address its COVID-19 vaccine shortage in return for the test kits and masks it sent to Washington earlier in the pandemic.
-The request comes as the South Korean government has come under fire from local media for not doing enough to secure enough vaccines early.
-It has inoculated just 3% of its population due to tight global supply and limited access.
+South Korea hopes the United States will help it tackle a shortage of coronavirus vaccine in return for test kits and masks Seoul sent to Washington earlier in the pandemic, the foreign minister said on Wednesday.
+The government has drawn fire from the media for not doing enough to secure enough vaccines early, with just 3% of the population inoculated, due to tight global supply and limited access.

-"We have been stressing to the U.S. that 'a friend in need is a friend indeed'," Chung Eui-yong told reporters at the Kwanhun Club, a representative association of journalists in South Korea.
-He said South Korea had airlifted Washington a large volume of coronavirus test kits and face masks in the early stages of the pandemic "in the spirit of the special South Korea-U.S. alliance," even as domestic supply was very tight.
+"We have been stressing to the United States that 'A friend in need is a friend indeed,'" the minister, Chung Eui-Yong, told reporters at the Kwanhun Club of South Korean journalists.
+He said South Korea had airlifted Washington a large volume of coronavirus test kits and face masks in the early stages of the pandemic "in the spirit of the special South Korea-U.S. alliance," despite tight domestic supply at the time.

-"We are hoping that the U.S. will help us out with the challenges we are facing with the vaccines, based on the solidarity we demonstrated last year."
-Chung said the two countries were in talks and raised the potential contribution it can make to the global semiconductor supply chain that the U.S. President Joe Biden is keen on.
+"We are hoping that the United States will help us out with the challenges we are facing with the vaccines, based on the solidarity we demonstrated last year."
+The allies were in talks, added Chung, who also flagged South Korea's potential contribution to preserving a global semiconductor supply chain U.S. President Joe Biden is keen to maintain.

+Diplomatic efforts have not yielded any concrete steps, however, as the talks with Washington are still in an early stage, health ministry official Son Young-rae told reporters.
+Opposition lawmaker Park Jin urged more aggressive vaccine diplomacy, calling for the government to invoke its free trade pact (FTA) with Washington to secure pharmaceutical products.

 The U.S. embassy in Seoul did not immediately reply to a Reuters' request for comment.
-Around 1.77 million people in South Korea have had their first dose of AstraZeneca Plc or Pfizer vaccines.
-The low inoculation rate compares with a 40% vaccination rate in the United States, according to a Reuters data https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access.
+About 1.77 million people in South Korea have had their first dose of the AstraZeneca Plc or Pfizer vaccines.
+The low rate compares with a 40% vaccination rate in the United States, according to Reuters data https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)